Staffing for Adequate Fire and Emergency Response (SAFER) - 2013 Frequently Asked Questions (FAQs)

 Do fire departments that receive SAFER Grants have to comply with the requirements of the National Incident Management System (NIMS)?

 Yes.
-Beginning October 1, 2005, all recipients of federal preparedness funds (including recipients of federal grants and contracts) must adopt NIMS as a condition for the receipt of the federal funds.
-Recipients of 2009 SAFER funds will be considered to be in compliance with the NIMS requirement if their command staff has an operational knowledge of the Incident Command System (ICS) and an understanding of NIMS principles and policies.
-In addition, they must adhere to any NIMS requirements passed down through local governing bodies in 2009.
-Responders who have already been trained in ICS do not need retraining if their previous training is consistent with FEMA standards.
-In order to document compliance, grantees will be required to certify their recognition of NIMS/ICS as part of their grant closeout process.
+Homeland Security Presidential Directive-5 requires that, beginning October 1, 2005, all recipients of federal preparedness funds (including recipients of federal grants and contracts) adopt the National Incident Management System (NIMS) as a condition for the receipt of the federal funds.
+Recipients of FY 2013 SAFER Grants will be considered to be in compliance with the NIMS requirement if the grantee: (a) Has an operational knowledge of the Incident Command System (ICS) (b) Has an understanding of NIMS’ principles and policies (c) Agrees to adopt and/or comply with all directives, ordinances, rules, orders, edicts, etc., passed down by the local or state authorities with respect to incident management.
+Responders who have already been trained in ICS do not need retraining if their previous training is consistent with DHS standards.
+In order for us to document compliance, grantees will be required to certify their compliance with the NIMS/ICS requirements as part of their grant closeout process.
+Grantees may contact their State Emergency Preparedness Officer or State Fire Marshal for local NIMS compliance requirements.

 For Regional applications, are all of the benefiting organizations required to be NIMS compliant or just the host applicant?